 The hydrogels are a 3D growing medium developed for use in biomedical research

-The Gerhard Herzberg Canada Gold Medal for Science and Engineering was awarded this week to University of Toronto researcher Molly Shoichet.
+In November, the Gerhard Herzberg Canada Gold Medal for Science and Engineering was awarded to University of Toronto researcher Molly Shoichet.

 NSERC, the Natural Sciences and Engineering Research Council of Canada, awards the annual prize, which comes with one million dollars in research funding.

 Shoichet is Canada Research Chair in tissue engineering and is professor of chemical engineering & applied chemistry and biomaterials & biomedical engineering at the University of Toronto.